Australian Organic Limited’s Industry Statement of Support for Domestic Legislation

 It is AOL’s recommendation that introducing a piece of domestic legislation would assist in reducing the burden for organic operators looking to increase their market access while helping Australian consumers purchase products in line with consistent regulation.

 AOL believes the consistent domestic regulatory framework through legislation would allow more equivalence agreements to be negotiated with other countries and help protect certified operators in the domestic market.

-AOL invites you to add your name to the list of people who support consistent domestic regulation.
+In the meantime, AOL invites you to add your name to the list of people who support consistent domestic regulation.
 To find out more please follow the link below.